WordPress/openverse-api/CONTRIBUTING.md

 ## Project Documentation

 Please consult the [README](./README.md) file at the root of this repository.
-Also see [Project documentation guidelines](./DOCUMENTATION_GUIDELINES.md) if you are interested in improving our documentation.
+Also see the [project documentation guidelines](./DOCUMENTATION_GUIDELINES.md) if you are interested in improving our documentation.
 ### Bugs

 If you find a bug, please open an issue in this repository describing the bug.
 You can file a bug [here](https://github.com/WordPress/openverse-api/issues/new?template=bug_report.md).
 You will see a bug report template with the required information you should provide.